Iinfy/Console-simply-ToDo-List/README.md

 # Console-simply-ToDo-List

-This console ToDo List was created as my first java project.
-For storing files used serialization.
+This console ToDo List was created as my first java project. \n For storing files used serialization.
 For getting needed action using switch case structure.